yegor256/rultor/src/jekyll/_posts/2014/jul/2014-07-13-reference.md

 your build, right before it starts.
 For example, a file with database credentials, that should be deployed to production.
-You don't want to keep this file in the main repository, since it contains sensitive information not desirable to be accessed by all programmers.
+You don't want to keep this file in the main repository, since it contains sensitive information not intended to be accessable by all programmers.

-Put it into another private Github repository and inform Rultor that it has to fetch them from there:
+Put it into another *private* Github repository and inform Rultor that he has to fetch it from there:

 {% highlight yaml %}
 assets: